Skip to main content

 grinding7 negative mentions

-• The game features a unique open-ended job system and interesting party-based mechanics, allowing for a variety of strategies and customization.
+• The game features a unique and open-ended job system that allows for interesting party-based mechanics and customization.

-• The story is predictable and lacks depth, with a formulaic quest structure that fails to provide engaging twists or surprises.
+• The story is predictable and lacks depth, with repetitive quests and a formulaic structure that can become tedious.

 • story